 Additive Color: Colors that are added together to produce another color.
-Pigments are additive colors.
+The process of mixing light is additive color.
 For example: Red + Yellow + Blue = Black

 Subtractive Color: Colors that are added together to produce lack of color.
-Light is subtractive color.
+The process of mixing pigment colors is subtractive color.
 For example: Red + Yellow + Blue = White (lack of color)